 Varicose veins and spider veins have many of the same causes, but they appear differently.
 Spider veins are smaller than varicose veins and take on a web-like appearance, giving them their name.
 Spider veins appear just under the surface of the skin.
 Since they tend to be red or blueish and are found in clusters, they may somewhat resemble a bruise.

-If you notice any of these signs and symptoms on your legs and believe you may have spider veins, the Plastic & Cosmetic Center of South Texas may be able to help.
+If you notice any of these signs and symptoms on your legs and believe you may have spider veins, the Plastic and Cosmetic Center of South Texas may be able to help.
 An examination of your legs and the veins that are visible through your skin can help determine if you suffer from varicose veins or spider veins.

-If it is confirmed that you have spider veins, the Plastic & Cosmetic Center of South Texas offers spider vein treatment with laser ablation.
+If it is confirmed that you have spider veins, the Plastic and Cosmetic Center of South Texas offers spider vein treatment with laser ablation.
 The process takes no more than two 45-minute treatments, causes no discomfort, and requires no downtime.
 If you would like to diagnose and treat your spider veins, schedule an appointment with us in San Antonio for a consultation.